Andy-Olshanky/graveler/README.md

 At the end of the video, a challenge was given to see how efficient people in the community can make the code and see how fast it can run, here's my attempt

 I am using Rust and my CPU is a Ryzen 9 7950X3D with 32GB DDR5 RAM, let's see what we can do with this

+My CPU has 32 threads so my efficiency peaked at that number of parallel processes